 Other guests included Iris Apfel, Joey Arias, Serena Boardman, Sandy Brant, Dawn Brown, Fabiola Beracasa, Lisa Cashin, Paul Cavaco, Beth Rudin Dewoody, John Demsey, Linda Fargo, Sandy Golinkin, Audry Gruss, Agnes Gund, Gene Krell, Alexandra Lebenthal, Susan Lyne, Matthew Modina, Charlotte Moss, Jonathan and Ronnie Newhouse, Elyse Newhouse, John and Laura Pomerantz, Jeanne Greenberg Rohatyn, Ingrid Sischy, Elizabeth Stribling, Marcy Syms, Diana Taylor, Judith Thurman, Alice Tisch, Lizzie Tisch, Becca Carson Thrash, Barbara Tober, Carmen Unanue, Lauren Veronis, Dr. Patricia Wexler, and Sarah Wynter among others.

 The Artistry of Fashion Award preceded a major retrospective of Ms. Toledo’s work at The Museum at FIT, entitled Isabel Toledo: Fashion from the Inside Out (June 19, 2009 through September 26, 2009).
 This exhibition featured more than 75 looks dating from 1985 to the present, including fluid jersey dresses, seductive lace, and architectural denim.
 Illustrations by her husband, artist Ruben Toledo, were also featured, as was films of Ms. Toledo’s fashion shows and other visuals that explore her creative process.
-A lavishly illustrated catalogue, written by co-curators Dr. Valerie Steele and Patricia Mears and published by Yale University Press, accompanied the exhibition.
+A lavishly illustrated catalog, written by co-curators Dr. Valerie Steele and Patricia Mears and published by Yale University Press, accompanied the exhibition.

 ABOUT ISABEL TOLEDO: